- Foot / Ankle

 How can I learn more about Achilles tendonitis / rupture?

-To learn more about Achilles tendonitis / rupture, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about Achilles tendonitis / rupture, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.